-- a) Stop engine and wait for all moving parts to stop.
-Make sure unit is on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
+- Stop engine, wait for all moving parts to stop and make sure unit is on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
 Remove dipstick and wipe oil off.
-Reinsert the dipstick and push it all the way down into the tube.
-Remove the dipstick and read the oil level. - d) If the oil level is low, wipe off the area around the oil fill cap, remove cap and fill to the "FULL" mark on the dipstick.
-Use oil as specified in Engine Owner's Manual.
+Reinsert the dipstick.
+Do not screw into place.
+Remove the dipstick and read the oil level. - d) If the oil level is low, add oil to bring the oil level up to the "FULL" mark on the dipstick.
+Use oil as specified in the Engine Owner's Manual.

 DO NOT overfill.